Peter Mayhew: 2003–2011: Revenge of the Sith and Star Wars: The Clone Wars

 By the time Star Wars: Episode II - Attack of the Clones was released to cinemas in May 2002, work had begun on the last film of the prequel trilogy.
-On 23 April 2003, it was announced on the Star Wars website that Mayhew would reprise his role in Revenge of the Sith, the last instalment of the prequel trilogy and last film to be distributed by 20th Century Fox.
+On 23 April 2003, it was announced on the Star Wars website that Mayhew would reprise his role in Revenge of the Sith, the last installment of the prequel trilogy and last film to be distributed by 20th Century Fox.
 It was also announced that two of his co-stars from the original trilogy, Anthony Daniels and Kenny Baker would reprise their roles as C-3PO and R2-D2 respectively.
 The events of the film take place 19 years before the first theatrical film Mayhew appeared in.
 Prior to the announcement, Mayhew received a phone call from Rick McCallum asking if he was available.
 Upon his return, Mayhew said, "Not only was it great personally to be able to become that character again, to bring him back after all this time, but it generally seemed to make people happy."
 He also described his character as "very comforting."

 Most of the live-action scenes had been completed during the 57-day shoot in 2003, however several scenes including the Battle of Kashyyyk had not been.
 In the summer of 2003, Mayhew and seven new Wookiee performers had their costume fittings.
 A new Chewbacca costume was made for Mayhew and it included a foam musculature.
 The costume also reflected the character being 19 years younger than his counterpart in A New Hope.
 There was no ventilation system in the original costume but this time the new costume featured "an arterial cooling system underneath the fur."
+The updated costume featured "an articulated mask with radio-controlled facial servos."
 Mayhew's scenes were quieter because although Chewbacca was featured alongside Yoda the latter was digitally added later.
 Kashyyyk had been previously featured in Star Wars Holiday Special which Mayhew appeared in.
 Mayhew and the Wookiee actors filmed their scenes for the Battle of Kashyyyk at Sydney in the Spring of 2004.

 Revenge of the Sith was released in cinemas in May 2005 and received positive reviews.
 He also recorded dialogue for the Star Wars: The Clone Wars Season 3 finale episode "Wookiee Hunt".
 The animated television series takes place between the events of Attack of the Clones and Revenge of the Sith.